Regarding the Washington Post’s Feb. 5 editorial “The gun flow to Mexico”:

 Regrettably, it appears that both administrations have found a willing collaborator in The Post.

-Chris W. Cox, Fairfax: Is executive director of the National Rifle Association’s Institute for Legislative Action.
+Chris W. Cox is the Executive Director of the National Rifle Association’s Institute for Legislative Action.

 Established in 1871, the National Rifle Association is America’s oldest civil rights and sportsmen’s group.
 Four million members strong, NRA continues its mission to uphold Second Amendment rights and to advocate enforcement of existing laws against violent offenders to reduce crime.
 The Association remains the nation’s leader in firearm education and training for law-abiding gun owners, law enforcement and the military.
 Visit: www.nra.org